luizbgomide/sovereign/running-the-game.md

 Unfortunately, there's no quick way to do this.
 You have to go through each room and record the treasure and monster XP.
 Here's a [google sheet](https://docs.google.com/spreadsheets/d/1DGlkn0bUaRkA9dsL6zTeYes6CrnXit8XC9eXC_3Ky8s/edit?usp=sharing) to help track it (make a copy of it).
 The sheet is filled with an example from [Incandescent Grottoes](https://www.drivethrurpg.com/en/product/348878).

 Incandescent Grottoes has 40481 lootable treasure, 2208 xp worth of keyed defenders, for a ratio of ~18.
 This is absurd!
-It's enough to get a party of 4 Delvers from level 1 to nearly level 5, which is **way** too much.
+It's enough to get a party of 4 Characters from level 1 to nearly level 5, which is **way** too much.
 We're going to want to divide every piece of loot in the dungeon by 5 to get this back in line.

 We also want to re-balance magic items so that there are around 3 consumables (scrolls, potions, etc) and 1 permament magic item per 2000 XP of defenders.